Wolves - West Ham: How to watch, start time, stream link, odds, prediction

 Wolves

-QUESTIONABLE: Joao Moutinho (undisclosed), Daniel Podence (groin).
-OUT: Fernando Marcal (groin), Raul Jimenez (head).
+OUT: Joao Moutinho (undisclosed), Fernando Marcal (groin), Raul Jimenez (head), Jonny Otto (knee), Willy Boly (unknown)

 West Ham

-QUESTIONABLE: Pablo Fornals (groin), Arthur Masuaku (other).
-OUT: Angelo Ogbonna (foot), Darren Randolph (hip), Andriy Yarmolenko (out)
+OUT: Angelo Ogbonna (foot), Darren Randolph (hip), Andriy Yarmolenko (out), Declan Rice (knee)

 Odds and ends (full odds provided by our partner, PointsBet)